Antonio Paolucci

-Antonio Paolucci (born 29 September 1939) is an Italian art historian and curator.
-In 2007 he was appointed director of the Vatican Museums by Pope Benedict XVI, a post he held until 2017 when he was replaced by his former deputy, Barbara Jatta.
-Throughout his career Paolucci has worked also in Florence, Venice, Verona, Mantua and other Italian cities in national art and cultural institutions.
-He has written many books and articles on art history and made television appearances on a variety of programs to explain and promote art.
-He is the recipient of numerous awards for his work.
+Antonio Paolucci (19 September 1939 – 4 February 2024) was an Italian art historian and curator, who was Director of the Vatican Museums between 2007 and 2017.
+Paolucci also worked in Florence, Venice, Verona, Mantua, and other Italian cities in national art and cultural institutions.
+He wrote many books and articles on art history and made television appearances on a variety of programs to explain and promote art.
+He was the recipient of numerous awards for his work.

 Early life

-Antonio Paolucci was born in Rimini.
+Antonio Paolucci was born in Rimini on 19 September 1939.
 His father was an antiques dealer, and Paolucci's passion for art began through his handling of antique objects found in his father's shop.
 He studied art history in Florence under Roberto Longhi and graduated in 1964.
 In 1963, before graduating, he began teaching art history to middle school students in Signa.
 This experience had a marked effect on his future, as he learned how to capture his students' attention and confirmed for him that complex ideas and concepts could be explained in accessible terms.
-He has also taught at other institutions including the University of Florence and the University of Siena.
+He also taught at other institutions including the University of Florence and the University of Siena.